How to Beat Nakamoto in the Race: The Zero-Delay Special Case

 \begin{proposition}[optimal action upon an A-arrival] In state $[m,d,n,A]$, we have: \begin{enumerate} \item if $d\le m$, then $\overline{n+1}$ is optimal, where the system transitions to state $[m,d,n+1]$; \item if $d>m$, then $\underline{m+1}$ is optimal, where the system transitions to state $[m+1,d,n]$; \end{enumerate} \end{proposition}

-Here we further demonstrate that Proposition~\ref{prop:delay0A} for A-blocks is also consistent with the Definition~\ref{def:bait-and-switch}'s description: ``If there is a unique highest branch and the second-highest branch is strictly lower than the highest jumper, the adversary creates one A-block extending the second-highest branch; otherwise, the adversary creates one A-block extending a highest branch.''
+The proof of Proposition~\ref{prop:delay0A} is relegated to Appendix~\ref{a:delay0A}.
+Here we further demonstrate that this proposition for A-blocks is also consistent with the Definition~\ref{def:bait-and-switch}'s description: ``If there is a unique highest branch and the second-highest branch is strictly lower than the highest jumper, the adversary creates one A-block extending the second-highest branch; otherwise, the adversary creates one A-block extending a highest branch.''
 Evidently, this means that if $d > m$, then take action $\underline{m+1}$; otherwise, take action $\overline{n+1}$, which is consistent with Proposition~\ref{prop:delay0A}.

 We further note that, in this case of $\Delta=0$, private mining (Definition~\ref{def:private mining}) places all A-blocks on a single chain and all H-blocks on another single chain from height~1 onward.
 If a shorter chain is as high as the public height, the chain must be formed by the H-blocks, so it is already the public fork choice, rendering baiting inconsequential.
 It is easy to see that private mining is consistent with bait-and-switch in this case.
 Hence if the latter is optimal, so is the former.